 I recommend all blacks to do additional research on this if interested.
 The amount of information on this subject is impressive.

-**The Egyptians were not originally black but the Black race has close ties with the gods who have bestowed to them their culture and philosophies.** The chief god of Nubia, which was also inhabited by black gentiles at some point in the south, was Apedemak.
+**The Egyptians were not originally black but the Black race has close ties with the Gods who have bestowed to them their culture and philosophies.** The chief god of Nubia, which was also inhabited by black Gentiless at some point in the south, was Apedemak.
 Apedemak is another persona of the Egyptian war goddess Sekhmet.

 The Ancient Egyptians

-The Gods of Hell/Duat have influenced all of gentile humanity but from my research and what has been pointed out to me, the Egyptian gods are especially responsible for influencing the black race in the region of Africa.
-The Gods traditionally ruled specific places on earth and different gentile peoples.
-The Egyptian gods are still worshiped, respected and remembered in Africa through traditional religion, customs and cultural beliefs.
+The Gods of Hell/Duat have influenced all of Gentiles humanity but from my research and what has been pointed out to me, the Egyptian Gods are especially responsible for influencing the black race in the region of Africa.
+The Gods traditionally ruled specific places on earth and different Gentiles peoples.
+The Egyptian Gods are still worshiped, respected and remembered in Africa through traditional religion, customs and cultural beliefs.
 Kemetism.

 Vodun/Voodoo and other traditional African religion ties in with it as well as they all come from a common source.